HeuristicPerson/bluetooth_2_hid/README.md

 ### 8.1.
 The Pi keeps rebooting or crashes randomly

-If you are using a Pi 4B, this is likely due to the limited power the Pi gets from the host's USB port.
+This is likely due to the limited power the Pi can draw from the host's USB port.
 Try these steps:

 - If available, connect your Pi to a USB 3 port on the host / target device (usually blue) or preferably USB-C.

 > [!IMPORTANT]
 > *Do not use* the blue (or black) USB-A ports *of your Pi* to connect. **This won't work.**
 >
-> *Do use* the small USB-C power port.
+> *Do use* the small USB-C power port (in case of Pi 4B).
+For Pi Zero, use the data port to connect to the host and attach the power port to a dedicated power supply.

 - Try to [connect to the Pi via SSH](#41-prerequisites) instead of attaching a display directly and remove any unnecessary peripherals.

 - Install a [lite version](https://downloads.raspberrypi.org/raspios_lite_arm64/images/) of your OS on the Pi (without GUI)

-- Get a [USB-C Data/Power Splitter](https://thepihut.com/products/usb-c-data-power-splitter) and draw current from a sufficiently powerful adaptor.
+- Get a [USB-C Data/Power Splitter](https://thepihut.com/products/usb-c-data-power-splitter) and draw power from a dedicated power supply.
 This should ultimately resolve any power-related issues, and your Pi will no longer be dependent on the host's power supply.

 > [!NOTE]
-> The Pi 4B requires 3 Amps for stable operation, while hosts may typically only deliver 0.5 to 0.9 Amps through USB-A 2.0/3.0 ports.
+> The Pi Zero requires 1.2 A for stable operation, the Pi Zero 2 needs 2.0 A and the Pi 4B even 3.0 A, while hosts may typically only supply 0.5 to 0.9 A through USB-A 2.0/3.0 ports.
+However, this may be sufficient depending on the soft- and hardware configuration.
+For more information see the [Raspberry Pi documentation](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#power-supply).

 ### 8.2.
 The installation was successful, but I don't see any output on the target device